kaoecoito/m4jruntime/README.md

 - Created by [Kaoe Coito](https://www.facebook.com/kaoecoito) company's partner [Sistemas Profissionais](http://www.sistemasprofissionais.com.br/).
 - Designed to allow our current ERP system for Real estate developed in MUMPS can be ported to Java code.
 - The project is in Pre Alpha phase and should not be used in production.
-- If you have any questions you can send to my Facebook.
+- If you have any questions you can send to my e-mail.

 # Objectives